Backdooring MP3 Files

 <embed src="http://example.com/path/to/real/song.mp3" autoplay="true" qtnext="javascript:alert('hello from backdoor')"/>

 This is a quite big problem especially in default configurations of iTunes.
 The iTunes installation wizard installs the QuickTime player and QuickTime browser plugins and associates various media files with its components.
-If you open and mp3 file from the desktop it will be played in iTunes player by default, however if you open it from some website it will be played in the QuickTime player browser plugin.
-In this respect, users who are previewing mp3 and other media files from the Internet are vulnerable.
+If you open a mp3 file from the desktop it will be played in iTunes player by default, however if you open it from some website it will be played in the QuickTime player browser plugin.
+In this respect, users who are previewing mp3s and other media files from the Internet are vulnerable.

 For the sole purpose of demonstrating how this vulnerability works I composed a quite simple and harmless proof of concept.
 There are two links to mp3 files at the bottom of this page.
 Two of these files are backdoored.
 One of them is a tune I composed many years ago.

-- backdoored.mp3 - executes emediately
+1. backdoored.mp3 - executes javascript immediately

-- jamesbond-overdrive-backdoored.mp3 - executes in the end
+2. jamesbond-overdrive-backdoored.mp3 - executes javascript at the end

-- jamesbond-overdrive.mp3 - real tune
+3. jamesbond-overdrive.mp3 - the real tune

 Proof of concept for this issue can be found at the following URL.